Just a Step from Heaven

 "Just a Step from Heaven" is a song by British girl group Eternal, released as the third single from their debut album, Always & Forever (1993).
-Released on 18 April 1994 by EMI and 1st Avenue, the single was well received by music critics, entering at number 12 on the UK Singles Chart on 24 April.
+Released on 18 April 1994 by EMI and 1st Avenue Records, the single was well received by music critics, entering at number 12 on the UK Singles Chart on 24 April.
 It climbed to its peak of number eight three weeks later and spent a total of 11 weeks on the UK Singles Chart.
 It also reached the top 30 in Ireland and New Zealand and experienced minimal success in North America.
 The song was written by Wayne Cohen and Sheppard Solomon, and produced by Dennis Charles and Ronnie Wilson.
 Its accompanying music video was directed by Matthew Rolston.

 Critical reception

 Jon O'Brien from AllMusic complimented the song as an example of "perfect R&B-infused pop".
 Upon the release, Larry Flick from Billboard magazine wrote, "A glowing moment from the noteworthy Always & Forever album, this midtempo jam chugs along with rich harmonies, a diva-driven lead vocal, and an arrangement that pads a hip-hop foundation with sweet retro-soul nuances and a killer chorus.
 Juicy."
 The Stud Brothers from Melody Maker praised the song as "glorious", adding, "With that song and that video, Eternal — a band hitherto known for ersatz soul and the mildest of swingbeat — prove that Brit R&B can be as exhilarating and stylish as its American counterpart."

 Sam Steele from NME remarked, "An innocuous uptempo luurve ballard, 'Just a Step...' drapes its perfect soul curves over some barely audible hip-hop scratching, swells into one of those swoonsome string laden choruses and generally sounds stunning in a superfluous supermodel kind of way."
 Mark Frith from Smash Hits gave it a top score of five out of five and named it Best New Single, commenting, "At first I wasn't very sure about this.
 Not as sultry and soully as 'Stay', missing the great infectious pop energy of 'Save Our Love'.
 After listen number five it strikes you — this has the best of both and is the pick of the bunch.
 Sassy, well-sung and a little bit funky, 'Just a Step from Heaven' is another big hit.
 And the video, directed by the person behind the Salt N Pepa/En Vogue 'Whatta Man' promo, is meant to be a little special too.
 We've probably lost them to America but Eternal are a jewel well worth keeping."